bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 **Detach**

+.. note:: Detaching a volume is not available for machines with active snapshots.

 This action can be applied to data disks.
 It allows detaching the data disk from the virtual machine.

 Click "Detach" in the Actions list and confirm your action in the dialog window.